darraghd493/ParticleSystem/README.md

-# ParticleSystem
+# ParticleSystemDemo
-ParticleSystem is a small particle system library I have made.
-This is demonstrated in the particleSystemDemo project I have made.
+ParticleSystemDemo is a small demonstration of a small particle system library I have made.